-Dogs and cats each have specific vaccines we recommend to keep them healthy, and we provide the following for their protection.
+While both dogs and cats need to be vaccinated, they each have specific vaccines we recommend to keep them healthy.
+We provide the following for their protection.

 Here’s what we suggest for puppies and kittens starting out with their vaccines: